Boronia fraseri: Description

 Boronia fraseri is an erect many-branched shrub that grows to a height of about 2 m with four-angled, mostly hairless branches.
 The leaves are pinnate, 40-125 mm long and 35-70 mm wide in outline on a petiole 8-30 mm long.
 There are between three and seven elliptic leaflets.
 The end leaflet is 25-63 mm long and 8-16 mm wide and the side leaflets are 14-40 mm long and 3-13 mm wide.
 Between three and seven pink flowers are arranged on a stalk 3-15 mm long.
 The four sepals are egg-shaped to triangular, densely hairy on the back, 2.5-3 mm long and 1-2 mm wide.
 The four petals are 6-10 mm long, 4-5 mm wide and hairy on the back.
 The eight stamens alternate in length with those opposite the petals shorter than those near the sepals.
 Flowering occurs from July to October and the fruit are 4-5 mm long and 2.5-3 mm wide.

 Taxonomy and naming

 Boronia fraseri was first formally described by William Jackson Hooker in 1843 and the description was published in The Botanical Magazine.
 The specific epithet (fraseri) honours Charles Fraser, the first superintendent of the Royal Botanic Gardens, Sydney.

 Distribution and habitat

-Unlike many Boronia plants, Fraser's boronia prefers moist gullies and rainforest areas, on soils based on sandstone and is found mainly in the Sydney region but also occurs in the Blue Mountains.
+Unlike many Boronia plants, Fraser's boronia prefers moist gullies and rainforest areas, often on soils based on Narrabeen sandstone and is found mainly in the Sydney region but also occurs in the Blue Mountains.